Anima-Core/an1-meaning-engine/README.md

 ## Notes

-The teacher is always frozen.
+The teacher is always frozen

-All teacher calls are inside torch.no_grad().
+All teacher calls are wrapped in torch.no_grad()

-No gradients enter the teacher.
+No gradients flow into the teacher

-Latency metrics use warmup, synchronization, and perf_counter.
+Latency uses warmup, synchronization, and perf_counter

-FLOP reduction is computed directly from MLP dimensions.
+FLOP reduction is computed analytically from layer dimensions

-No symbolic or proprietary internals are included.
+No proprietary or symbolic internals are included

-This is a clean, public-safe research demonstration.
+This is a clean public demonstration of a simple phenomenon.

 ---